-Ortiz had in fact already held a world championship.
+Ortiz had in fact already held a world title.
 He had defeated Kenny Lane to win the vacant junior welterweight belt but after losing the title by decision to Duilio Loi, Ortiz decided to go down in weight and campaign at 135.
 To earn his right for a crack at “Old Bones” he first had to get past experienced top contender Paolo Rosi who had given Brown a tough challenge in 1959 before the match was stopped on cuts.
 Ortiz survived a knockdown to take a close decision from Rosi, though the judges’ verdict was not popular with the crowd in Madison Square Garden.
-No matter; the win, which most ringsiders saw as narrowly deserved, gave Ortiz what he wanted: a shot at “Old Bones” and his world lightweight championship.
+No matter; the win, which most at ringside saw as narrowly deserved, gave Ortiz what he wanted: a shot at “Old Bones” and his world lightweight championship.

-“I’m younger than Brown and stronger,” said Ortiz as his chance for a second world title neared.
+“I’m younger than Brown and stronger,” said Ortiz as his chance for a second title neared.
 “I’ve been chasing him and it’s overdue for me to catch him.”

 The match itself, held in the Las Vegas Convention Center, justified the confident Puerto Rican’s pre-fight boasts.
 He was indeed younger and stronger and it showed from the opening bell.
 Brown looked every minute of his 35 years as he had little answer for the challenger’s fast-paced boxing and sharp left jab.
 Ortiz continually beat Brown to the punch with that left lead and when the fight moved to the inside he was stronger and more active.
 “Old Bones” found himself on the retreat in virtually every round, though on occasion he landed some solid blows, cutting the challenger’s right eye in the sixth.
 But the judges could agree on giving him only a single round, the fourth.
 The unofficial Associated Press card also saw Brown winning a single round.